Zscaler (NASDAQ:ZS) PT Raised to $400.00

-Zscaler (NASDAQ:ZS) had its price target lifted by Wedbush from $320.00 to $400.00 in a research report issued to clients and investors on Wednesday, The Fly reports.
-The brokerage presently has an “outperform” rating on the stock.
-Wedbush’s price objective points to a potential upside of 20.49% from the company’s current price.
+Zscaler (NASDAQ:ZS) had its price objective upped by equities researchers at Wolfe Research from $325.00 to $400.00 in a research report issued to clients and investors on Wednesday, The Fly reports.
+The firm presently has an “outperform” rating on the stock.
+Wolfe Research’s price objective would suggest a potential upside of 20.49% from the company’s current price.

-Several other research firms also recently weighed in on ZS.
-Mizuho increased their price target on shares of Zscaler from $385.00 to $400.00 and gave the stock a “buy” rating in a research report on Wednesday.
-JMP Securities increased their price target on shares of Zscaler from $330.00 to $400.00 and gave the stock a “market outperform” rating in a research report on Wednesday.
-Morgan Stanley increased their price objective on shares of Zscaler from $275.00 to $330.00 and gave the stock an “equal weight” rating in a research note on Wednesday.
-They noted that the move was a valuation call.
-Truist Securities increased their price objective on shares of Zscaler from $225.00 to $325.00 and gave the stock a “buy” rating in a research note on Friday, September 10th.
-Finally, Credit Suisse Group started coverage on shares of Zscaler in a research note on Tuesday, November 16th.
-They issued an “outperform” rating and a $410.00 price objective for the company.
-Nine equities research analysts have rated the stock with a hold rating and twenty-one have assigned a buy rating to the stock.
-According to data from MarketBeat.com, Zscaler presently has an average rating of “Buy” and an average price target of $343.55.
+Other research analysts also recently issued research reports about the stock.
+Colliers Securities restated a “buy” rating and set a $320.00 price objective on shares of Zscaler in a research report on Friday, September 10th.
+Bank of America increased their price target on shares of Zscaler from $260.00 to $310.00 and gave the stock a “buy” rating in a research report on Friday, September 10th.
+Loop Capital increased their price target on shares of Zscaler from $250.00 to $280.00 and gave the stock a “hold” rating in a research report on Friday, September 10th.
+Barclays raised their price objective on shares of Zscaler from $206.00 to $289.00 and gave the company an “equal weight” rating in a research report on Thursday, September 9th.
+Finally, Credit Suisse Group initiated coverage on shares of Zscaler in a research report on Tuesday, November 16th.
+They set an “outperform” rating and a $410.00 price objective on the stock.
+Nine equities research analysts have rated the stock with a hold rating and twenty-one have given a buy rating to the company.
+According to MarketBeat.com, Zscaler presently has an average rating of “Buy” and a consensus target price of $343.55.

-In related news, major shareholder Ajay Mangal sold 150,000 shares of Zscaler stock in a transaction dated Wednesday, September 15th.
+In related news, insider Amit Sinha sold 7,000 shares of Zscaler stock in a transaction dated Wednesday, November 24th.
+The shares were sold at an average price of $339.68, for a total transaction of $2,377,760.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, major shareholder Ajay Mangal sold 150,000 shares of Zscaler stock in a transaction dated Wednesday, September 15th.
 The shares were sold at an average price of $272.63, for a total transaction of $40,894,500.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, insider Amit Sinha sold 7,000 shares of Zscaler stock in a transaction dated Wednesday, November 24th.
-The shares were sold at an average price of $339.68, for a total transaction of $2,377,760.00.
 The disclosure for this sale can be found here.
 Insiders sold a total of 367,329 shares of company stock valued at $101,184,361 in the last 90 days.
 Company insiders own 21.40% of the company’s stock.

-Hedge funds and other institutional investors have recently bought and sold shares of the business.
-Price T Rowe Associates Inc. MD increased its position in Zscaler by 7.4% during the 2nd quarter.
-Price T Rowe Associates Inc. MD now owns 39,868 shares of the company’s stock valued at $8,614,000 after purchasing an additional 2,735 shares during the period.
-UBS Asset Management Americas Inc. increased its position in Zscaler by 6.8% during the 2nd quarter.
-UBS Asset Management Americas Inc. now owns 974,716 shares of the company’s stock valued at $210,597,000 after purchasing an additional 61,915 shares during the period.
-Mackenzie Financial Corp increased its position in Zscaler by 57.6% during the 2nd quarter.
-Mackenzie Financial Corp now owns 27,740 shares of the company’s stock valued at $5,994,000 after purchasing an additional 10,144 shares during the period.
-Mn Services Vermogensbeheer B.V. purchased a new position in Zscaler during the 2nd quarter valued at about $10,749,000.
-Finally, Daiwa Securities Group Inc. increased its position in Zscaler by 87.6% during the 2nd quarter.
-Daiwa Securities Group Inc. now owns 11,274 shares of the company’s stock valued at $2,435,000 after purchasing an additional 5,266 shares during the period.
-42.99% of the stock is currently owned by institutional investors and hedge funds.
+Large investors have recently bought and sold shares of the company.
+Tarbox Family Office Inc. raised its holdings in shares of Zscaler by 370.4% in the 2nd quarter.
+Tarbox Family Office Inc. now owns 127 shares of the company’s stock valued at $27,000 after purchasing an additional 100 shares in the last quarter.
+Winch Advisory Services LLC grew its position in shares of Zscaler by 49.3% in the 3rd quarter.
+Winch Advisory Services LLC now owns 112 shares of the company’s stock worth $29,000 after buying an additional 37 shares during the last quarter.
+First Horizon Advisors Inc. grew its position in shares of Zscaler by 75.1% in the 3rd quarter.
+First Horizon Advisors Inc. now owns 506 shares of the company’s stock worth $32,000 after buying an additional 217 shares during the last quarter.
+Allworth Financial LP grew its position in shares of Zscaler by 48.0% in the 3rd quarter.
+Allworth Financial LP now owns 148 shares of the company’s stock worth $39,000 after buying an additional 48 shares during the last quarter.
+Finally, KB Financial Partners LLC purchased a new position in shares of Zscaler in the 2nd quarter worth approximately $40,000.
+Institutional investors and hedge funds own 42.99% of the company’s stock.

 Zscaler Company Profile